Bilal-Ishtiyaque/Music-Player/README.md

-#I made this project from scratch using HTML, CSS & JS
+#I made this project from scratch using HTML, CSS & JS.